wangyouyue/SDM_product-230225_Yin-SD_tracking/README.md

 - possible `sd_id` / `dm_id` migration to 64-bit storage if future dynamic-ID
   production approaches 32-bit limits.

-Final reminder: the current Cold TPHT v1.3+ implementation in this repository is developed on the SCALE 5.2.6 / SCALE-SDM 5.2.6-2.3.1 code base.
-A future port should update the implementation to the latest SCALE-SDM version and rerun the full validation ladder before treating it as an upstream-ready or production-ready feature.
+Final reminder: the current Cold TPHT v1.3+ implementation in this GitHub repository is developed on the SCALE 5.2.6 / SCALE-SDM 5.2.6-2.3.1 code base.
+The separate SCALE 5.5.5 Bitbucket feature port is the current adaptation target.
+Any future move to a newer SCALE-SDM version must repeat the full validation ladder before the feature is described as upstream-ready or production-ready.

 ## Acknowledgements
 I would like to sincerely thank my advisor, Prof. Shin-ichiro Shima, for his invaluable suggestions on the code and algorithms, his scientific and technical guidance, and his generous support in providing computational resources.
 I would also like to express my special gratitude to my Ph.D. supervisor, Prof. Chunsong Lu, for his mentorship and cultivation throughout my doctoral studies.
 I would also like to thank Mikito Toda for his generous support and informative discussions.